 |World's Biggest Gems

-Speak about gems, jewels, or precious stones and the image created in many people's minds is some alluring treasure, sparkling with rich colors, just waiting to be found within the earth's crust.
-The idea of finding a valuable large gem has been a driving force for men throughout history; time and again they have left their homes and traveled to the far corners of the earth following rumors of untold riches to be had for the digging.
-For most, the dream remains beyond reach, but for a lucky few, a one-time find has meant instant wealth.
+Speak about gems, jewels, or precious stones and the image created in many people's minds is some alluring treasure within the Earth's crust, sparkling with rich colors and just waiting to be found.
+The idea of finding a large valuable gem has been a driving force for men throughout history; time and again people have left their homes and traveled to the far corners of the Earth, following rumors of untold riches that can be claimed.
+For most, the dream remains beyond reach, but for a lucky few, a one-time find has led to instant wealth.

-The record on earth is held by a stone found by a mining company in August 2007 in the North West province of South Africa.
-Before that, the Cullinan, which was found near Pretoria in 1905, was the largest cut diamond in the world at 530.20 carats until it lost the record in 1985 to the Golden Jubilee.
+The record on Earth is held by a stone found by a mining company in August 2007 in a North West province of South Africa.
+Before that, the Cullinan, which was found near Pretoria in 1905, was the largest cut diamond in the world at 530.20 carats, until it lost the record in 1985 to the Golden Jubilee.
 This was found in the same mine as the Cullinan and weighed 545.67 carats.
 The latest record holder, still to be verified, is said to be more than twice that size.

 Considerable controversy seems to surround the question of the world's largest ruby.
-One of the most famous is the Rajaratna Ruby which is 2,475 carats and was unveiled to the world at the end of 1986.
+One of the most famous is the Rajaratna Ruby, which weighs 2,475 carats and was unveiled to the world at the end of 1986.
 Its owner, Mr. G. Vidyaraj of Bangalore, India, inherited the stone from his ancestors, the kings of the Empire of Vijayanagar.
-Since then, the 125West Ruby which is certified by the Gemology Institute of America and weighs 8.2 pounds or 18,696 carats, has claimed the prize, as has another stone from Myanmar reported to be 21,450 carats.
+Since then, the 125West Ruby, which is certified by the Gemology Institute of America and weighs 8.2 pounds or 18,696 carats, has claimed the prize, as has another stone from Myanmar reported to weigh an astonishing 21,450 carats.

-And then there is the Chaiyo Ruby, which is 109,000 carats but veiled in mystery and scandal.
-Not only have there been bitter battles as to its ownership, there is some doubt that it is even genuine with some claiming that it is a fake, multi-colored stone synthetically manufactured by the Burmese.
+Additionally, then there is the Chaiyo Ruby, which weighs 109,000 carats but is veiled in mystery and scandal.
+Not only have there been bitter battles regarding its ownership, but there is also some doubt that it is even genuine with some claiming that it is a fake, multi-colored stone that was manufactured by the Burmese.